 |Rooms||2 bedrooms, 2 bathrooms of which 2 Family bathrooms|

 |Nearest travel links||Nearest railway: Property is within 5 miles of a railway station|

 Please bring your own beach towels.

 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 3 star.

-Beaminster: thriving little town (church, pubs, cafés, shops, museum, art gallery) in the midst of a conservation area, 5 miles north of the ancient historic market town of Bridport (restaurants, pubs, cinema, arts centre) and 7 miles from the wide, unspoilt beach of West Bay (setting of ITV's 'Broadchurch' series) on Dorset's 'Jurassic Coast'.
+Beaminster: thriving little town (church, pubs, cafés, shops, museum, art gallery) in the midst of a conservation area, 5 miles from the ancient historic market town of Bridport (restaurants, pubs, cinema, arts centre) and 7 miles from the wide, unspoilt beach of West Bay (location for ITV's 'Broadchurch' series) on Dorset's 'Jurassic Coast'.